A plant native to the Mexican rainforests, Pink Syngonium, requires ideal growing conditions to get lush, full foliage with the desired color.

 3. Soil & Fertilizer

-Pink Syngonium thrives in a well-draining, porous, nutrient-rich soil of pH 5.5 to 6.5.
+Pink Syngonium thrives in a well-draining, porous, nutrient-rich soil of pH 5.5-6.5.

 In addition, give them balanced fertilizer once a month to encourage more pronounced green and pink foliage.

-But you will need to refrain from fertilizing in winter to avoid overfertilization issues.
+But you must refrain from fertilizing in winter to avoid overfertilization issues.

 Aim for slow-release or water-based organic fertilizer and apply only after diluting them to their half strength.